openSUSE/ap4rc/README_DOVECOT.md

 You may also want to look at disabling roundcube's `auto_create_user` option, to prevent "incorrect" accounts from being able to access it.
 You will have to create roundcube users yourself by adding them to the `users` table, and maybe invent a tool to do that.
-Also note
+Also note: If a user is deleted from roundcube's `users` table, the corresponding entries will also be removed from the `application_passwords table`.

+**If a user is deleted from IMAP but not `application_passwords`** access will still be possible via application passwords.
+(Though if expiry is enabled, application passwords will eventually expire.)

 **If your usernames are the same** one method is shown in the example 2 above.
 For your EXISTING `passdb` config, add something like: